 - You cannot clean off blackheads.
 The black tip of a blackhead is actually skin pigment (melanin) and cannot be removed by cleaning or scrubbing.

-- Some topical acne treatments (see our separate leaflet called Acne Treatments) may dry the skin.
+- Some topical acne treatments (see our separate Acne Treatments leaflet) may dry the skin.
 If this occurs, use a fragrance-free, water-based moisturising cream.
-Do not use ointments or oil-rich creams, as these may clog the holes of the skin (pores).

 Further reading and references